Oliver-EMRLD/Horsaal-Coaster/README.md

 | `Material` |Pla, Petg, Asa, Legends print it from Peek or pekk |
 | `Support` | No |

-# Customization
 If you want to be original write something on the coaster in the slicer w the built in tools.
-By default it has a Blåhaj on it caus its cool ig.

 # Support my work
 Donate me so I can afford to put coffe on my own shit tyty ^^